gdamaskos/gdamaskos/README.md

 My dream is to take part in shaping the future of free software and actively support digital liberties community.

+🎓 Master's Degree in Informatics for Life Sciences – Neuroinformatics, 9.5/10 🎓 Bachelor's Degree in Computer Science and Biomedical Informatics, 8.5/10

-My hobbies are chess and yoga.
+:seedling: My hobbies are chess and yoga.

 <img align="center" src="https://www.dropbox.com/s/xh4a5287uszjpkd/skills_word_cloud.png?raw=1">
 <details>